Pai is a wonderful laid back backpackers town located in the mountains of Northwest Thailand.

 Be careful if you rent a motorbike.
 Pai is notorious for backpackers with crash injuries.

 There are a lot of tour agents on walking street it’s easy to book something there.
+You can get plenty of ideas of things to do in Pai just by strolling down and looking at what they have to offer.

 In terms of where to stay in Pai there is a multitude of accommodation options.
 Providing it’s not rainy season you should be fine just turning up and renting one of the many bungalows ‘across the river’ from the walking street area.
 Hostel wise I would recommend Darling View Point.
 As it’s name suggests the views are pretty amazing, they have a good chill out area with hammocks where you relax.
 For a party atmosphere then Pai Circus is a fun place to be.